joecorcoran/telepad/README.md

 The special buttons on the right of the Launchpad will light up red for each phone number in your config.
 Press them to make a call, you'll see them turn green.

 Each row corresponds to a phone and each button corresponds to a sound from your config!
+Pressing the special buttons again will hang up the calls.

 With thanks to Syd Lawrence for [midi-launchpad][nml] and his helpful advice.